 A Brief History of Hypnosis

-Hypnosis and Hypnotherapy explained by Hypnotherapist Alan Gilchrist.
+Hypnosis and Hypnotherapy are explained by Award-Winning Hypnotherapist Alan Gilchrist.

 The above statement is probably the most common perception people have about hypnosis/hypnotherapy.